 Cindy is Chief Marketing Officer for Clinical Solutions and Education.
 She is responsible for marketing Elsevier's expanding portfolio of digital and print products and solutions for the healthcare industry.
 This new role will help form a tighter connection between the medical, nursing and pharmacy education and professional practice.

-Previously, Ms. Cook was Executive Vice President, Chief Marketing Officer at Cengage Learning, a $2 billion higher education publisher.
+Previously, Cindy was Executive Vice President, Chief Marketing Officer at Cengage Learning, a $2 billion higher education publisher.
 She oversaw Cengage Learning's marketing and external communications activities.
 She was a member of the senior leadership team helping drive company direction and strategy including helping drive the company's transformation from print to digital.

 In her prior roles, she has over 20 years of expertise in global consumer products at Fortune 100 companies, with specific experience including interactive entertainment and digital media.
-Previously, Ms. Cook served as Chief Strategy and Marketing Officer of Vivendi Games, creator of some of the industry's largest and most profitable games including World of Warcraft.
+Previously, Cindy served as Chief Strategy and Marketing Officer of Vivendi Games, creator of some of the industry's largest and most profitable games including World of Warcraft.
 She ran marketing for the company and was directly accountable for the mobile and casual games divisions.
-She also drove strategy for the company and was a member of the senior management team that completed a successful merger with Activision, creating Activision Blizzard, the world's largest videogame publisher.
+She also drove strategy for the company and was a member of the senior management team that completed a successful merger with Activision, creating Activision Blizzard, the world's largest video game publisher.

-Ms. Cook was one of the pioneers in digital music, launching the first commercial download and subscription services at Universal Music Group, the world's largest music company.
+Cindy was one of the pioneers in digital music, launching the first commercial download and subscription services at Universal Music Group, the world's largest music company.
 Earlier in her career she held a variety of management roles at Pepsi Cola, Seagram and General Electric.

-Ms. Cook earned B.S.in Finance from Lehigh University and an MBA in Marketing from New York University's Stern Graduate School of Business.
+Cindy earned B.S.in Finance from Lehigh University and an MBA in Marketing from New York University's Stern Graduate School of Business.
 She is a member of the Lehigh University, College of Business and Economics Dean's Advisory Council and serves on the SIIA Board of Directors.